Claudia Schiess: Miss Universe 2011

-Represented her country in Miss Universe 2011 held in Credit Card Hall in São Paulo, Brazil, on September 12, 2011.
+Schiess represented Ecuador at Miss Universe 2011 held in Credit Card Hall in São Paulo, Brazil, on September 12, 2011, and was unplaced.

 Miss American Continent 2011

-Representing Ecuador once again in the Miss American Continent pageant in Spanish Miss Continente Americano (currently called Miss United Continents) in the same year, held in the Palacio de Cristal in Guayaquil, Ecuador on October 22, 2011, becoming the first Ecuadorian to become winner and title holder.
+Schiess represented Ecuador at Miss American Continent in Spanish Miss Continente Americano (currently called Miss United Continents) in the same year, held in the Palacio de Cristal in Guayaquil, Ecuador on October 22, 2011.
+She was the first Ecuadorian to win the title.

 Television

-Her first steps in television were in the Ecuadorian television channel Gama TV.
-In 2014 she incorporated to Ecuador TV, where she was a presenter for two years in the morning show Café TV, which aired in July 2016 and was a presenter for BBC specials.
+Schiess was a presenter for two years on the morning show Café TV, which aired in July 2016 and was a presenter for BBC specials.

+Hotelier

-In Santa Cruz, where her parents live she has launched Cucuve Suites hotel, which functions in a property that belonged to her grandparents from Switzerland when they visited the archipelago.
+In Santa Cruz, she opened the Cucuve Suites hotel.

+Radio

 She currently hosts a local radio program "Entre santos y pecadores", on Radio Forever (92.5 FM).